DocumentationAPI Reference

 Drop-In

-The Drop-In payment solution is a fast and secure way to accept payments online without the need for extensive front-end development work.
-With just a single embedded iframe you can automatically display and accept payment methods from around the world.
+The Drop-In payment solution is a fast and secure way to accept payments online without extensive front-end development work.
+You can automatically display and accept payment methods worldwide with a single embedded iframe.

-Multiple payment methods: Supports multiple international payments methods
+• Multiple payment methods: Supports multiple international payment methods

 1. The shopper initiates a checkout.

 2. When the shopper clicks to proceed to payment, your server sends a request to the Session API to create a new Session object.
-A Session object is returned and contains a Session ID.
+The response includes a Session object containing a Session ID.

 3. The Drop-In is instantiated in the shopper's browser using the rch.js library and the Session ID.